jkaye2012/jackal-lisp/docs/sahara/data-types.md

 A few notes on interpretation of these definitions:

 * All sizes and offsets are in terms of individual bytes
-* There is no guarantee that a definitions total size is equal to the sum of its field sizes, as padding my be required to align the type with the alignment of its largest member
+* There is no guarantee that a definitions total size is equal to the sum of its field sizes, as padding my be added by the VM implementation
 * Fields should generally be ordered from largest to smallest size to maximize instance density